Sophia-Gold/AD-Talk/AD-Talk.md

 ## Siskind and Pearlmutter

-Jeffrey Siskand and Barak Pearlmutter:
+Jeffrey Siskind and Barak Pearlmutter:
 - By far the most prolific AD researchers.
 - Mainly working in Scheme and Haskell, but also DiffSharp and a Lisp dialect AD as primitives.
 - First to point out problems with the operator overloading approach in the classic paper _Perturbation Confusion and Referential Transparency: Correct Functional Implementation of Forward-Mode AD_ (2005)